Category Archives: Safety

 1. Employs a well-thought-out curriculum

-3. A written mission statement or teaching philosophy
+3. Has a written mission statement or teaching philosophy

 4. Consistent evaluation of new and continuing students